tibsar/tibsar.github.io/source/_posts/2015-06-11-how-to-set-up-a-custom-octopress-blog.markdown

 title: "How to Set Up a Custom Octopress Blog"
 date: 2015-06-11 13:37:02 -0400
 comments: true
-categories: ["Flatiron School", "Tutorial", "Octopress"]
+categories: ["Flatiron School", "Tutorial", "Octopress", "Blog"]
 ---
 Blogging is great for developers at any stage in their coding career.
 Today I'll be going over how set up an Octopress blog.
 Octopress is a static blogging framework that utilizes Jekyll.
 Wait a minute.
 Let's break that down.